MQUEMADO16/Xbox-Captures-App/README.md

 This is a web application meant to display the Xbox captures from my account.
-This is being built using React with a TypeScript.
+This is being built using React with TypeScript.
 This will be updated as the project progresses.